A camera is an object that provides a means of rendering images from Blender. It defines which portion of a scene is visible in the rendered image.

 - Focus Object

 Choose an object which will determine the focal point.
 Linking an object will deactivate the distance parameter.
-Typically this is used to give precise control over the position of the focal point, and also allows it to be animated or constrained to another object.

 - Focal Distance